Lots of things slow down in summer. People are spending money on their vacations and the local festivals (some buying crafts, no doubt!) and such.

 Keywords and tags aren't enough these days.
 You have to work your keywords into your page text.
 If you sell handmade items, the words handmade should show up on your front page somewhere (instead of "made by me", for example).

 Also, retain your copyrights.
-Get an agreement done up allowing them the use of your pile of flesh, but to keep the right to use - and sell - your pile of flesh elsewhere.
-If they want all rights to the pile of flesh, you should charge them more to take it from you.
+Get an agreement done up allowing them the use of your pattern, but to keep the right to use - and sell - your pattern elsewhere.
+If they want all rights to the pattern, you should charge them more to take it from you.

 The first thing that comes to my mind is embroidery hoops and springform pans, and although I'm not sure how the pans would work, you might be able to use the same kind of latch to tighten things up.
 Other that, some other mechanics would have to be involved, and I'm certainly no expert!